 Students who need the LLM degree to qualify to take the NY Bar should note that up to 4 credits in clinical classes may count toward the 24 credits required by the New York bar eligibility rules provided that the 4 credits include a seminar component.
 If you have any questions, please contact the Office of Graduate Affairs at firstname.lastname@example.org.The deadline for LLMs to submit applications is July 14, 2014.
 Please consult the individual clinic descriptions for application procedures (click on links below).

-The following 2014-15 clinics specifically hold spots for LLM applications:
+The following 2014-15 clinics are accepting LLM applications:

 - Bankruptcy Appellate – Fall 2014

 - Brennan Center Public Policy Advocacy - Fall 2014 and Spring 2015

 - Environmental Law - Fall 2014 and Spring 2015

 - Global Justice – Fall 2014 and Spring 2015

 - Government Civil Litigation Externship-EDNY - Fall 2014 and Spring 2015 (open only to US citizens)